 Grape plants grow like crazy, growing as much as 13 feet in one growing season.
 They grow so fast that the bud unions have a lot of space between them.

-In order to make sure the grape vines produce high quality grapes grape growers prune their vines heavily during the winter to reduce the amount of grapes the vine produces the following growing season.
+In order to make sure the grapevines produce high-quality grapes grape growers prune their vines heavily during the winter to reduce the number of grapes the vine produces the following growing season.
 Too many grapes on one plant makes for a lot of really bad fruit.
 So they prune to get less fruit, but really good fruit.

 There!
 That’s better.
 We’ve cut right below the bottom node but not into it.
 Roots will form all around this node.

 Making the cut on the top of the cutting is less critical and you want to intentionally cut at least 1″ above the top node if not 1.5″ above the top node.
 That part of the cutting, the part that we are leaving above the node, will die back but we intentionally leave it long to serve as a handle and to protect the buds on the top node of the cutting.

 See how differently we treat the cut on the top of the cutting as opposed to the bottom of the cutting.
 This also helps you to tell the top of the cuttings from the bottom as you handle them.
 Should you drop a whole bundle of cuttings and they go everywhere, you will instantly know which is the top and the bottom.

 Once you have your cuttings made the next step is to dip them in a rooting compound.
 I like liquid rooting compounds because you buy them as a concentrate then mix with water to the strength you need.

 Hardwood cuttings need a stronger solution than do softwood cuttings.
 Don’t worry about the details, the instructions are on the bottle.
 We often use Dip n Grow, but what brand of rooting compound you use really doesn’t matter.

 Powder rooting compounds are fine, they work just as well.
 They make powders for softwood cuttings and powders for hardwood cuttings.